7 First Steps to Planning a Wedding

 Sit down with your fiancé and list out everyone you absolutely want to invite.
 Then decide together how you want to handle +1s/co-workers/acquaintances.
 And then you may want to discuss this list with your parents as well.

-No other factor will impact your budget as much as the number of guests.
-The number of guests directly influences how many invitations, chairs, tables, meals, and favors you will be providing.
+The number of guests really impacts how much your wedding costs.
+The number of guests directly influences how many invitations, chairs, tables, table decor for said tables, meals, alcohol, and favors you will be providing.

 5. Choose Your Venue & Set a Date